Skip to main content

 How to add an additional layer of encryption to files

-With Dropbox, you can add an extra layer of encryption to files by storing them in an end-to-end encrypted (E2EE) folder—so you can collaborate confidently.
+With Dropbox, you can achieve this by storing them in an end-to-end encrypted (E2EE) folder—so you can collaborate confidently.

 • Add files to an E2EE folder in your Dropbox account—or create a new one